-By Marcin Wojtyczka
+By Marcin Wojtyczka9 minutes read

-A provisioning for a long sailing trip is fundamental and it is all commonsense.
+Provisioning for a long sailing trip is fundamental and it is all commonsense.
 The shopping for boating trips differs a lot depending on who will be on board with you.
 If it’s just going to be you and another person, things are more straightforward, since you know what you like and what your partner likes and generally how much food you both will go through during your trip.
 However, if you have more people on board, things get trickier and it can be helpful to include participants in this planning phase.
 As a general rule, the greater the number of crew on board, the more organised you need to be with provisioning and stowage, both to ensure you have enough food and water on board and to make sure that key ingredients do not get used up too early.

 Before you sail you will need a mission to the supermarket to stock up for your trip.
-You should get an idea on how much food and water you need.
+You should get an idea of how much food and water you need.
 Take some time to sketch out rough menu ideas.
 Try to go for meals you can cook quickly and easily.
 It is better to eat fresh food so if you plan to stop at places where you can buy it, only stock the amount that you need till the next stop to avoid food waste.
-For long distance sailing, make sure that you carry some extra food and water (30% or so) in case the passage takes more time than you estimated.
+For long-distance sailing, make sure that you carry some extra food and water (30% or so) in case the passage takes more time than you estimated.

 Estimating how much you should take of everything is one of the hardest parts.
-Probably the most common method is for someone on the crew to make a general shopping list to stock the boat, then it’s left to the cook of the day (or watch) to make a meal by using what’s available.
+Probably the most common method is for someone on the crew to make a general shopping list to stock the boat, and then it’s left to the cook of the day (or watch) to make a meal by using what’s available.
 The problem with this is that improvising from a random selection of what hasn’t yet been eaten or gone off is rather an advanced skill for someone that is not good at cooking.
 Those people start to worry as their turn approaches.
-A better and usually less wasteful approach is to plan menus for the entire passage and organise provisions stricly into daily food bags, then stick to it during the passage.
+A better and usually less wasteful approach is to plan menus for the entire passage and organise provisions strictly into daily food bags, then stick to them during the passage.
 That not only allows you to produce a shopping list of exactly what you need, but when you get the food on board, you will be able to box it up or stow it in the order you will need it.

 You can prepare a menu for 7 days or so and just double/triple it for longer trips.
 You will have to freeze more ingredients and/or replace some of them with canned food (e.g. tomatoes).

 For the mornings, get bread and croissants.
-Eggs are always handy as they do not necessarily need to be kept in refrigerator and can double up as lunch material, as can cured ham and cheese.
+Eggs are always handy as they do not necessarily need to be kept in the refrigerator and can double up as lunch material, as can cured ham and cheese.
 It is also useful to have some cereals, jam, fresh fruit and yoghurt.

 Get in some cured ham or cheese, perhaps olives to put out as a starter with some crusty bread, olive oil and balsamic.
 Fruit, vegetable salad or crisps with avocado could be also a good alternative.